-Our current cash will be used primarily to fund our ongoing research and development efforts over the coming months.
+We expect that our current cash and cash equivalents will be used primarily to fund our ongoing research and development efforts over the coming months.
 We will be required to expend significant funds in order to advance the development of BXCL501, BXCL701 and our other product candidates.
 In addition, while we may seek one or more collaborators for future development of our current product candidate or any future product candidates that we may develop for one or more indications, we may not be able to enter into a collaboration for any of our product candidates for such indications on suitable terms, on a timely basis or at all.
 In any event, the net proceeds of our IPO and our existing cash will not be sufficient to fund all of the efforts that we plan to undertake or to fund the completion of development of our product candidates or our other preclinical programs.
 Accordingly, we will be required to obtain further funding through public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources.
-Other than our grid note with BioXcel, we do not have any committed external source of funds.
 Further financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.

-We believe that our existing cash as of June 30, 2018, will enable us to fund our operating expenses and capital expenditure requirements for at least eighteen months from the date of this Quarterly Report on Form 10-Q. Our estimate as to how long we expect our existing cash to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+Our estimate as to how long we expect our existing cash to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 Our future funding requirements, both short-term and long-term, will depend on many factors, including:

-- · the scope, progress, timing, costs and results of clinical trials of BXCL501, BXCL701 and our other product candidates; - our ability to enter into and the terms and timing of any collaborations, licensing agreements or other arrangements; - the costs, timing and outcome of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities;

-- $\cdot \quad \text{our headcount growth and associated costs as we expand our research and development as well as potentially establish a commercial infrastructure;}\\$ - · revenue received from commercial sales, if any, of our current and future product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; - · the number of future product candidates that we pursue and their development requirements; - · changes in regulatory policies or laws that may affect our operations;

-- · changes in physician acceptance or medical society recommendations that may affect commercial efforts; - the costs of acquiring potential new product candidates or technology; and - · the costs of operating as a public company.
+- the scope, progress, timing, costs and results of clinical trials of BXCL501, BXCL701 and our other product candidates; - our ability to enter into and the terms and timing of any collaborations, licensing agreements or other arrangements; - the costs, timing and outcome of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - our headcount growth and associated costs as we expand our research and development as well as potentially establish a commercial infrastructure; - · revenue received from commercial sales, if any, of our current and future product candidates; - · the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; - · the number of future product candidates that we pursue and their development requirements; - · changes in regulatory policies or laws that may affect our operations; - · changes in physician acceptance or medical society recommendations that may affect commercial efforts; - · the costs of acquiring potential new product candidates or technology; and - the costs of operating as a public company.